goat-anti-rabbit/labelpepmatch.R/README.md

 #### Inspecting the `lpm_input` object<a id="2.4"></a>
-Labelpepmatch also has an inbuild summary function^[The `lpm_summary` function is your best friend throughout the pipeline.
-It can be applied to any labelpepmatch specific class and will always give you an informative and oversightful overview of the object.] that summarizes the data in a somewhat more informative way.
+Labelpepmatch also has an inbuild summary function.
+This function is your best friend throughout the pipeline.
+It can be applied to any labelpepmatch specific class and will always give you an informative and oversightful overview of the object.
 Notice that here, you get specific information about the structure of the data, the mass/charge ratios and the charges, the retention times etc. There is also a graphical output that will help you quickly visualize the data in the m/z and retention time dimensions.
 The parameter "run" determines which run is used for the graphical representation of the data.
 This can serve as a quick quality check per run before actually getting started with peak pair matching.
 If run is set to 0, a boxplot overview of all runs is given.

 ```r